BNNorman/rpi-rgb-led-matrix-animator/README.md

 Check /usr/local/lib/python2.7/dist-packages and look for the folder rgbmatrix.
 If it isn't there then you need to go to the python folder in the clone folder and run

     sudo make install

 ## Getting Started

+Clone the repo into a folder.

 Try running the Examples then look at the code - I've tried to make it as flexible and intuitive as possible.

+On the Pi, to run the examples (e.g. PanelDemo.py) you need to cd into the Examples folder then:-

+    sudo python PanelDemo.py

-There will be some video demos on YouTube or you can look at Norman Truck Logos on Facebook to see the development of some of the animations.
+There will be some video demos on YouTube and in the Examples folder or you can look at Norman Truck Logos on Facebook to see the development of some of the animations.

+If you use PyCharm to clone the repo you just run the scripts the same way as any other PyCharm project.

+Please note.
+If you run on a Windows PC the code will automatically utilise the Simulator - it is intended for developing animations to be run on the Pi later.

 ## Apologies